 That’s it!
 Now you have a map with the borders according to your preferred point of view.
 Don’t forget to save it.

-You can choose from the following countries' points of view: China, France, India, Japan, Kenya, Morocco, Netherlands, Pakistan, Russia, South Sudan, Sudan, Syria, Ukraine, United Arab Emirates, and Western Sahara.
+You can choose from the following countries' points of view: Armenia, Bhutan, China, Ethiopia, India, Israel, Kenya, Kosovo, Nagorno Karabakh, Nepal, Pakistan, Palestine, Russia, South Sudan, Sudan, Syria, Turkey, Ukraine and Western Sahara.

 Advanced changing of disputed borders

 If you want to dig a bit deeper into the disputed borders mapping, use the Advanced editor.
 To access it, you can either click on the Edit a copy button under any of your map styles or go via the Customize tool and the button Advanced editing.

 Once you are in the editor, you should focus on the two boundary layers:

 boundary_2_z5_disputed_maritime.
 In the Layer properties, you can change the visibility zoom levels (the default are 5 to 24).
 In the Filter properties, you can work with the disputed tags:

 claimed_by.
 The list of all the possible values of the tags for MapTiler Planet is available here.

 For highlighting just the borders that are disputed use the

 disputed == 1 expression and adjust the line styling in the Paint properties.
 This is the way the global map of disputed borders in this article was created.